-In January 2018 we were invited to the transplant centre at Churchill University Hospital in Oxford to meet the surgeons and learn about the potential operation.
+In January 2018 we were invited to the transplant centre at Oxford University Hospital to meet the surgeons and learn about the potential operation.
 We were told the operation would have to include two stages:

-- Opening the abdomen, removing the large and small intestines and all the tumour musin.
+- Opening the abdomen, removing the large and small intestines and all the tumour mucin

 It could take up to 15-18 hours and would be done by two main teams of surgeons.
 On the day when a suitable donor is found the first team from Basingstoke PMP Centre would arrive and complete the first stage of the operation, before the Oxford transplant team take over.

 Reza would be the 9th patient in the world to have this operation.
 We were told that some made it through the operation and now enjoy a good quality of life, albeit after a long recovery.
 Their inspirational stories helped us to stay hopeful and positive

 .
 Adam Alderson, who was the 4th PMP bowel transplant patient, supported us along the way and even came to see Reza later in Oxford.
 Adam's story is here